bengreenwald/personal-website/content/authors/bg/_index.md

 title: Ben Greenwald
 ---

-I am a data analyst specializing in data visualization and storytelling.
-I love to explore, design, and share data-driven stories that inspire positive change and a curiosity to learn.
-Currently, I work at CompassRed, where I build custom dashboards and analytics reporting tools to deliver insights to businesses and their communities.
+I am a design-driven data analyst skilled in visualization and storytelling.
+As a Senior Data Analyst at CompassRed, I manage projects, build custom tools, and design data products that drive impact for businesses and the communities they serve.
+Stemming from my years spent developing and producing film and TV content, I love to leverage analytics and human-centered design to tell compelling stories through data.
+My favorite projects are ones through which I can synthesize my technical, creative, and communication skills to tackle complex problems, and I believe that the most effective solutions are rooted in research, empathy, and a persistent curiosity to learn.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/ben-greenwald-resume.pdf" "newtab" >}}résumé{{< /staticref >}}.